-2009 PA Estimated Payment Requirements
+2010 PA Estimated Payment Requirements

-If you expect to earn, receive, or realize \$8,000 of PA taxable income (\$246 of PA tax) that is not subject to withholding by a Pennsylvania employer in 2009, you must make 2009 estimated tax payments.
+If you expect to earn, receive, or realize \$8,000 of PA taxable income (\$246 of PA tax) that is not subject to withholding by a Pennsylvania employer in 2010, you must make 2010 estimated tax payments.

-IMPORTANT: If you are a PA resident working in a reciprocal agreement state and your employer is not withholding PA tax, you must make PA estimated tax payments.
+IMPORTANT: If you are a PA resident working in a reciprocal-agreement state and your employer is not withholding PA tax, you must make PA estimated tax payments.

-If you made 2008 estimated payments, the Department will send you 2009 forms.
-If you do not receive your forms by April 15, 2009, contact the Department.
+If you made 2009 estimated payments using Department preprinted forms, the Department will send you 2010 forms.
+If you do not receive your forms by April 15, 2010, contact the Department.
+If you made your estimated payments using software produced forms or via the Revenue e-Services Center, the Department will not send you 2010 forms.

-To obtain the Form PA-40ESR, with the Form REV-413(I) (instructions) and Form REV-414(I) (worksheet) contact the district office nearest you, the Department's Web site at www.revenue.state.pa.us or one of the Forms Ordering Services on page 3.
+To obtain the Form PA-40ESR, with the Form REV-413(I) (instructions) and Form REV-414(I) (worksheet) contact the district office nearest you, the Department's Web site at www.revenue.state.pa.us or one of the Forms Ordering Services on Page 3.